 The technology world is growing very fast, and digital transformation has become a key driver for businesses.
 The latest technology emerging now is Blockchain from this wave of digital transformation that promises to reshape the way we do business.

-However, blockchain is in its initial stages, and understanding how it works can be difficult, many organizations are hesitant to invest in it or consider implementing it.
-After reading this article, you will have a better understanding of what blockchain technology is and why it’s important for your organization’s future success.
+However, blockchain is in its initial stages, and understanding how it works can be difficult.
+Many organizations are hesitant to invest in it or consider implementing it.
+This article sheds light upon what blockchain technology is and why it’s important for your organization’s future success.

 What is blockchain?

 Blockchain is a digital database that records transactions across many computers.
 It’s a public database that anyone can view and use to record any kind of data.
-The blockchain can be thought of as the internet for money – it’s an open-source system where all participants have access to each others’ information, creating an uncensorable network where everyone knows what’s going on at all times.
+Moreover, the blockchain can also be thought of as the internet for money.
+It’s an open-source system where all participants have access to each others’ information, creating an uncensored network where everyone knows what’s going on at all times.

-Blockchain is also called Distributed Ledger Technology (DLT), but it isn’t just limited to cryptocurrencies like Bitcoin or ether; in fact, most experts agree that blockchain will affect every industry imaginable!
+Blockchain, or Distributed Ledger Technology (DLT) isn’t just limited to cryptocurrencies like Bitcoin or ether.
+In fact, most experts agree that blockchain will affect every industry imaginable!

 Blockchain is a new technology that is changing how we do business.
 It’s a distributed ledger that records transactions and data in a way that is secure, transparent, and verifiable.
 Blockchain provides trust through transparency — all parties have access to the same information at once — and its security will help keep your data safe from hackers.